sherlock-project/sherlock/README.md

                         Make requests over a proxy. e.g. socks5://127.0.0.1:1080 --json JSON_FILE, -j JSON_FILE
                         Load data from a JSON file or an online, valid, JSON file.
-  --timeout TIMEOUT     Time (in seconds) to wait for response to requests (Default: 60) --print-all           Output sites where the username was not found.
+  --workers WORKERS     Set the maximum number of workers (Default: 20) --timeout TIMEOUT     Time (in seconds) to wait for response to requests (Default: 60) --print-all           Output sites where the username was not found.
   --print-found         Output sites where the username was found.